tsteinholz/StickRPG/README.md

 for free of course.

 ## TODO
+* Fix the whole require weirdness and get shit working
 * Set up pre-loading
 * Play intro movie to the game
 * Start game/level architecture